tedkim97/tedkim97.github.io/_posts/2021-01-17-diss_track_graph.md

 Furthermore I had to decide on exclusions of diss tracks from the WIkipedia article.

-- Aliases
+#### Aliases
-2Pac as Tupac
+Aliases needed to be cleaned, for example some tracks had "2Pac" while others had "Tupac", "Luke" was written as "Luther Campbell" in Wikipedia, and "Notorious B.I.G" was also used for Biggie Smalls.
+In these instances, I choose the artist stage name over their real name.

-Luther Campbell/Luke
+#### Casing, Hyphens, Quotes
-Notorious B.I.G /Biggie Smalls
+Names also had to be cleaned for inconsistent casing, hyphens, or abbreviations.
+For instance,

-- Casing/Hyphens/Quotes
+- **Casing**

-Casing/Hyphens/Quotes(is Pusha T Pusha-T or Pusha T?)
+I've seen minor casing incidents where "N.W.A" was written as "N.w.A" or "N.W.A.".

-Is N.W.A N.w.A. or N.W.A
+- **Hyphens**

-Lil Kim is Lil' Kim or Lil Kim
+"Pusha T" is labelled as "Pusha-T" by Complex, but his twitter and facebook indicate that his stage name is "Pusha T".

-- Removals
+- **Abbreviations**

-"How To Rob" 50 cent - a bunch of different people Megadeth - who are these guys?
+Another source of issues was the writing of abbreviations such as "Lil".
+For instance, some tracks had Lil Kim as "Lil' Kim" and others had her as "Lil Kim".
+The use of the quotation is inconsistent, for example "Lil' Kim" twitter and instagram are "Lil' Kim" while "Lil Wayne"s instagram and facebook are "Lil Wayne".
+For these I just removed the single quote, even though it's technically wrong for certain artists.

-Jermain Jackson
+#### Abstract Concepts

-Zayn Maluyk diss removed
+Some tracks/records were dissing abstract concepts or entire organizations ("gangster rap" as a genre, record labels, cities).
+For instance "New York, New York" by "Tha Dogg Pound" disses all NY rappers.
+I kept it vaguely as "NY rappers" because a follow up diss track "L.A., L.A" disses "That Dogg Pound".
+Tim Dogs's "F\*ck Compton" was labeled as dissing the gangster rap genre in addition to the N.W.A - (I removed the diss of gangster rap genre, but I kept the diss towards the N.W.A).

-Ed Sheeran Removed
+#### Removals

-- Abstract Concepts
+In addition to fixing aliases and inconsistencies, I choose to remove some tracks from the list for not being sufficiently close to the genre, or having poor information surrounding it:

-Abstract Concepts/Organizations (Records, Queens)
+- Megadeth's (a heavy metal band) diss track on a former band member.
-For instance "new york new york" disses al lnew york rappers.
-How am I supposed to work with that? - But i kept it because a follow up diss track "L.A L.A" is a diss towrads the artist
+- Jermaine Jackson's "Word to the badd!" which is diss track on his brother Michael Jackson.

-Tim Dogs's "F\*ck Compton" was labelled as dissing the gangster rap genre in addition to the N.W.A - (I removed the diss of gangster rap genre, but I kept the diss towards the N.W.A).
+- Little Mix's (girl group) "Shout out to my ex" diss track of Zayn Malik

-- Weird things
+- Black Midi's (rock band) "ded sheeran" diss track of Ed Sheeran (I can't even find this song online).

-Wikipedia included Nick Cannon's "The Invitation Canceled" featuring Emniem, dissing eminem (but in reality Nick Cannon sampled an old eminem track)
+The only song that I'm unsure of removing was ["How To Rob" by 50 cent](https://en.wikipedia.org/wiki/How_to_Rob).
+It's song where 50 cent talks about robbing and mugging a lot of people in R&B and Hip Hop (like around 50 people).
+While it would be hilarious to have 50 cent be connected to 50 people from one song, I know that the inclusion of the song was going to skew the results and visualizations (there is a dataset where I include this track though).

 ### Scraping Retrospective
-I really regret writing a scraper to collect the data.
+I regret writing a scraper to collect the data.
 It would have taken an hour (at most) to just copy, paste, and clean these lists myself (Especially considering, I had to clean the end result anyways).
 I assumed that there would be a lot of data, so that the scraper would pay off, but there wasn't nearly enough data to justify this approach.

 {% include caption_image.html imgpath="https://imgs.xkcd.com/comics/the_general_problem.png" alt="xkcd" caption="why spend 30 minutes manually transcribing when you can spend 2 hours automating it?"%}